GuzmanOlivera/Backend-II-PFOliveraFervenzaAlvaroGuzman/README.md

 - `POST /api/carts/:cid/products/:pid`: Add a product to the cart.
 - `PUT /api/carts/:cid/products/:pid`: Update a product in the cart.
 You can optionally specify the desired product quantity in the request body.
 - `DELETE /api/carts/:cid/products/:pid`: Remove a product from the cart.
+-  `GET /api/carts/:cid/purchase`: Generate a ticket with the purchased products.

 ## Products